kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## N Grams

-Single words miss phrases.
+Single words miss phrases
-N grams capture sequences.
+N grams capture sequences
 Context increases

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.